lawrencerowland/PS-Chat/README.md

 # pdf doc directory
 PDF_DOC_DIR = "./docs" # change as you like

-# upload parameters change as you like
+# Upload parameters change as you like
 CHUNK_SIZE = 1000
 CHUNK_OVERLAP = 0